baliari007/OP62541-IIoTDPT-CNC/README.md

 # L2OS-DPTIOT
-Contains the codes and DATA from the paper Lightweight Open62541 OPC UA Server-Based Digital Process Twin IoT Framework
+Contains the codes and DATA from the paper "Open62541-Enabled OPC UA Integrated Advanced IIoT Digital Process Twin Framework for CNC Machining Operations"